upstash/rag-chat/README.md

 >
 > The project is maintained and supported by the community.
 Upstash may contribute but does not officially support or assume responsibility for it.

+> [!NOTE]
+> **Recommendation from the Upstash Team**
+>
+> The RAG Chat SDK is designed to create prototypes more easily and quickly.
+For real projects, use Langchain, LlamaIndex, and the Vercel AI SDK.

-The `@upstash/rag-chat` package makes it easy to develop powerful retrieval-augmented generation (RAG) chat applications with minimal setup and configuration.
+The `@upstash/rag-chat` package makes it easy to develop retrieval-augmented generation (RAG) chat applications with minimal setup and configuration.

 Features: